rdtaylorjr/Personal-Trainer-Join-Queries/README.md

 To Run:
 1. Open MySQL Workbench or run the following scripts from the Command Line
-2. First run 'personaltrainer-schema-and-data.sql' (script provided)
+2. First run 'personaltrainer-schema-and-data.sql' to create the database (script provided)
 3. Then run 'JoinQueries.sql'

 Technologies: MySQL